recent updates

 4. Be prepared to explain that while you may work here often your permanent residence is somewhere else.

 5. Never lie.
+Be courteous.
+Be yourself.
 Don’t overexplain or start to ramble.
-When in doubt, stop talking.

 YOU ARE IN - NOW WHAT?

 Customs and Border Protection (CBP) has automated the Form I-94 Arrival/Departure Record for air and sea arrivals, meaning one no longer receives a paper I-94.
-CBP will automatically generate a digital record that confirms that you have legally been admitted into the U.S. and for how long you can stay (in principle the expiration date of your visa).
+CBP will automatically generate a digital record that confirms that you have been legally admitted into the U.S. and for how long you can stay (in principle the expiration date of your visa).
 Whatever date the CBP officer records as the departure date on the I-94 will be the absolute last day that the individual can be in the country.
-Staying on beyond that will mean that they are in the US illegally and will jeopardize their chances of ever returning in the future.
+Staying on beyond that date constitutes an overstay and can jeopardize your chances of ever returning in the future.

 If arriving by ground, the CBP should issue a paper I-94 – make sure it reflects your correct status and dates.